JesseEmond/theoretical/merge/README.md

 Here will be the high-level steps:

 1. Move the `Z` biggest elements to the end, which we'll call `buffer`.
-   ​	`buffer` doesn't have to stay sorted, we'll fix it at the end.
+   ​	`buffer` doesn't have to stay sorted -- we'll fix it at the end.
    ​	Divide `xs` and `ys` into blocks of exactly `Z` elements (assume we can, we'll make it happen in the detailed algorithm)
 2. Sort the blocks according to their first elements.
 3. For each block pairs, grab the `Z` smallest unsorted elements (using `buffer` as additional storage to do so).